-A bridge is two crowns which act as anchors to hold a false tooth or teeth in the middle where there was previously a gap.
-These false teeth are can be made from gold, alloys, porcelain or a combination of these materials.
+A bridge is two crowns that act as anchors to hold a false tooth or teeth in the middle where there was previously a gap.
+These false teeth are can be made from gold, alloys, porcelain, or a combination of these materials.

 Plates and Full Dentures